 Best possible sweetener choice?

-Stevia seems to be the best sweetener when it comes to this topic.
-It’s really important which sweetener you use.
+Pure monk fruit, followed by stevia extract are two of the best sweeteners you can choose.
+You can read why in this article.
+However, It’s important to stay away from blends and artificial sweeteners.
 If a zero or <1 kcal sweetener is used, and it causes the insulin spike sharply while fasting for a long period of time, you will definitely notice the hypoglycaemic symptoms.
 Sugar alcohols and sucralose may cause blood glucose spike since sucralose is a compound derived from sugar.
 It may share common characteristics with the actual sugar.
 In fact, sugar alcohol can cause blood glucose spike depending on the extent to which it is insulinogenic or glucogenic.

 Furthermore, coffee provides a dopamine spike.
 This decreases insulin at some point so it can negate the impact of certain sweeteners.
 For example, if you opt for stevia dried leaves most of the people will not have problems during the fasting period.

 Those who can stay away from sweeteners have much better natural sweetness receptors.
-People who are in a carnivore diet or zero-carb diet can taste extreme sweetness when consuming raw milk.
+People who follow the carnivore diet or zero-carb approach can taste extreme sweetness in, for example, raw milk.
 My personal perspective is that after months on a zero carb diet, I can feel that certain types of fat have a sweet aftertaste.
 Why is this happening?
 The secret lays in the glycerol.
 In fact, certain cuts of meat contain a lot of glycerol which provides this sweet taste.